-You don’t want to find these new friends at the local bar or casino like you are used too.
+You don’t want to find these new friends at the local bar or casino like you are used to.
 Think of meetings as a sober “local bar” that only serves coffee- create friendship there.
 Having a solid foundation of individuals to lean on is important, especially having people there for you who understand.
 You’ll finally meet true friends.
 Once you go, you’ll feel as if you’ve finally found a safe place to rest where you can surround yourself with people who are there for you.

-2. Provide an Outlet
+2. Need an Outlet to Overcome Your Crisis

-The cool thing about working a 12-Step program is being able to make friends with people who normally don’t mix.
+The cool thing about working a 12-Step program can make friends with people who normally don’t mix.
 You will be able to relate and share stories with all kinds of people.
 The thing about hearing all these stories on how others stayed sober is taking what you have learned from others in the program and applying it to your life.
 Hopefully, with dedication and ambition, you may even take on your own sponsees in the future!
 Working with a newcomer will remind you of why you started.

 4. Restores Faith When You Need it the Most

 Walking into a meeting and seeing the light in the eyes of an individual who just picked up a 24-hour chip will fill you with a joy you have never known.
 Experiencing something so beautiful will remind you of why you started in the first place.
 If you are having a hard day, remember the feeling of picking up a 24-hour chip and how excited you were for 30 days to come.

 Never lose that faith you had when you first walked into the rooms.
 The light inside of you should never die out.
-Stay young in meeting rooms, as time goes on don’t get too over confident.
-Always remember the happiness sobriety has brought into your life and if you are to ever forget, walk into a meeting and have someone new restore your faith.
+Stay young in meeting rooms.
+As time goes on, don’t get too overconfident.
+Always remember the happiness sobriety has brought into your life and if you are ever to forget, walk into a meeting and have someone new restore your faith.

 It is a Lifestyle